MBrancoLab/PAtChER/README.md

 ![logo](PAtChER_logo.png?raw=true "Logo")

-PAtChER is a tool to help re-assign non uniquely mapping reads within a HiChIP experiment.
+PAtChER is a tool that uses HiChIP data to guide the assignment of multimapping reads from the ChIP step to unique locations in the genome.
+It thus generates a ChIP-seq output with increased genome coverage.

 ## Installation